OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.0.rst

       The update overwrites any changes you may have made to themes in the :file:`source` directory.

-      Background: During a update, Composer first loads the new data into the :file:`vendor` directory.
+      Background: During an update, Composer first loads the new data into the :file:`vendor` directory.
 Then the data is copied to the :file:`source` directory.
 This replaces the files of the store and the themes.

       Your individual customizations of the OXID store or changes to third-party modules are only safe from being overwritten by the update if you have made the changes through one of the OXID eShop's extension options (component, module, child theme).